harshita2201301024/obsidian/data/Daily Notes/2024/August/05-August-2024-Monday.md

 Smart POA issues to fix

 1. Leaves apply - 5 min - done
-2. attestation talk - 10 min - d
+2. attestation talk - 10 min - done
 3.  fix all PR comments and get it approved - 4 hour
 4. call api for max delegation end date which was given to me by chandra - 1 hour
 5. Fix all console errors - 1 hour